Elteoremadebeethoven/AnimationsWithManim/English/0_instalation/macOS/INSTRUCTIONS.md

 ```

 #### Download the rest
-Download the [requirements of the most recent version](https://github.com/3b1b/manim/blob/master/requirements.txt) and use:
+Open `requirements.txt` and replace the content with [this](https://github.com/3b1b/manim/blob/master/requirements.txt) and use:

 ```
 python3 -m pip install -r requirements.txt